The Spy Kids Are Growing Up Fast

-Now, for adults, this is a lot less painless to sit through than most movies for kids.
+Now, for adults, this is a lot less painless to sit through than most movies for kids because of the presence of some truly classic actors.
 Ricardo Montalban, for my money, gives a splendid performance and just steals the show from everyone else involved.
-He gets off a few classic lines ("I can do much, much more than that") and, for those who know his history, a few obvious references to his earlier screen incarnations ("Don't touch that, it is Corinthian leather.")
+He gets off a few classic lines ("I can do much, much more than that") and, for those who know his history, a few obvious references to his earlier screen incarnations ("Don't touch that, it is Corinthian leather").
 Obviously, the kids won't appreciate his history, but he is an outstanding actor who fills his grandfather role nicely.
+Montalban, as fans know, was confined to a wheelchair as a paraplegic at this stage of his life, but continued to work - thus his reference in the film to being able to walk again via movie magic.
+This apparently was his last on-screen film performance, though he continued doing voice work primarily for television.

 Sylvester Stallone gives an amusing performance.
 Salma Hayek is pretty as always, though she isn't given much to do.
 After that, the supporting cast is pretty low-key.
 I thought Courtney Jines, who plays Demetra, gave a fine, laid back kind of performance that was perfect for the part.
 Nobody else really registered very strongly, the stars of the show are the situation and the special effects.